sladg/datarestor-operator/docs/architecture.md

 - Retention policy (per-target): Each `BackupTarget` may define retention rules such as `keepLast`, `keepHourly`, `keepDaily`, `keepWeekly`, `keepMonthly`, or `keepWithin` (duration).
 The controller applies these rules per target during retention.

-- Restore overwrite semantics: When `overwrite` is true, existing data in the target PVC may be replaced.
+- Restore behavior: Use `additionalRestoreArgs` to control restore behavior (e.g., `--exclude` patterns, `--include` patterns).
 It is recommended to pause workloads by scaling them to 0 during restore to avoid data races or application-level corruption.

 ---